Training Module

 AI in organisations: what “AI” does and does not mean

-Core concepts: data, models, and inference
+Core concepts: data, models, inference, and prompts

-AI system types and typical architectures
+AI system types, AI agents, and typical architectures

 Data building blocks that matter for AI systems

-Deployment patterns and operational context (technical view)
+Deployment patterns, orchestration, and operational context

 Supporting technical controls around AI components